DSSGxUK/bmwi/documentation/docs/steps/ci.md

 A time series of the predictions and confidence intervals of each kreis can be plotted.
 For that, chose a kreis from the drop down menu, or type its name.
 Then the unemployment rates will be printed, and a time series graph will be plotted.
-The last three values, which also have the confidence intervals plotted around them, are the predictions.
+The blue line, which has  the confidence intervals plotted around it, shows the predictions.
-All previous values are the ground truth values, and therefore don't require confidence intervals.
+The green line, with all previous values, is the ground truth, and therefore don't require confidence intervals.

 ![](./ci_screenshots/2.png)